Cambridge Engineering Review

 If you are considering applying for Engineering at Cambridge, do not expect to see specialised degrees to be offered.
 Instead, Cambridge offers a General Engineering course with scope for specialisation further down the line.

-Admission to the course is highly competitive, with 12.5% of applicants successfully being accepted.
+Admission to the course is highly competitive, with 12.5% of applicants successfully being accepted in 2022.

 Applications per place8